wp-plugins/total-security/readme.txt

 = Secure Hidden Login =

 * Allows you to create custom URLs for user's login, logout and admin's login page, without editing any `.htaccess` files.
 * Those attempting to gain access to your login form will be automatcally redirected to a customizable URL.
 * Hide "wp-admin" folder.

+= Log Viewer (debug.log) =

+* Adds a debug menu to the admin bar that shows real-time debugging information.

 > Best practices on security combined into one plugin!